-What are the symptoms of a flood damaged car?
+What are the signs of a flood damaged car?

-- Discolored interior: Large stains on the carpet or upholstery of the vehicle could indicate standing water.
+Large stains on the carpet or upholstery of the vehicle could indicate water damage.
 In most cases, brand new upholstery in a used car is also a warning sign as the seller may be trying to hide flood damage.
 Pull the seatbelt out completely to look for signs of moisture or mildew.

-How can I check a car for a history of flood damage?
+How can I check a car’s history for flood damage?

-When shopping for a used car, it may be a good idea to pull a vehicle history report.
-You can use the National Insurance Crime Bureau VINCheck for free, or purchase a report.
+When buying a used car, it may be a good idea to pull a vehicle history report.
+You can use the National Insurance Crime Bureau VINCheck for free or purchase a report.
 These reports should indicate if a car has been reported as flood damaged.
 If the previous owner didn't report the damage or file an insurance claim, however, the flood damage may not show up on a vehicle history report.

 In addition to a vehicle history report, a mechanic can perform an inspection of the car to search for flood damage.